Catalin-Ripanu/Racket_Pythagorean_Triples/README.md

-# HW1_PP

-A problem involving Pythagorean Triples and Trees
+A problem involving Pythagorean Triples and Trees.